Skip to content

 • EA

 Enrolled Agent - “Enrolled” means to be licensed to practice by the federal government, and “Agent” means authorized to appear in the place of the taxpayer at the IRS.
-Only Enrolled Agents, attorneys, and CPAs may represent taxpayers before the IRS.
+Only CPAs, attorneys, and Enrolled Agents may represent taxpayers before the IRS.

 • FBAR